-Recall from part 1 of this blog post series that pre-training is carried out using the masked language model (MLM) objective: Here, a fraction of tokens in the input sequence are randomly replaced or masked, and the model is asked to predict the proper tokens at those positions.
+Recall from part 1 of this blog post series that pre-training is carried out using the masked language model (MLM) objective.
+Here, a fraction of tokens in the input sequence are randomly replaced or masked.
+The model is asked to predict the proper tokens at those positions.

 We, therefore, need a way of converting the encoded sequence representation output from the encoder stack back into text.
 We do this by applying a neural network with nvocab outputs to each position in the encoded sequence.

-Through the use of a special function called softmax, the relative magnitudes of these outputs can be interpreted as a probability distribution over the vocabulary, and lets us pick the most likely word to output.
+Through the use of a special function called softmax, the relative magnitudes of these outputs can be interpreted as a probability distribution over the vocabulary.
+This way, it lets us pick the most likely word to output.